-Objective: The course intends to provide a critical understanding of the developments in literary criticism from the beginnings to the end of 19th century.
-Moreover some selected texts/critics are prescribed for detailed study whose contribution to this area constitutes a significant benchmark in each era.
-It also provides a conceptual framework for developing an understanding of the function and practice of traditional modes of literary criticism.
+Objective: The course intends to provide a critical understanding of the developments in literary criticism from the beginning to the end of the 19th century.
+Additionally, a few texts/critics have been prescribed for a detailed study, whose contribution to this area constitutes a significant benchmark in each era.
+The paper also provides a conceptual framework for developing an understanding of the function and practice of traditional modes of literary criticism.